Genealogy of the Clark Family

 Although Dad loved Boy Scouts, he left the scout troop as soon as he turned 15-years old, so that he could join Sea Scouts and go sailing.
 He reached the rank of able-bodied seaman with the Sea Scouts, which allowed him to go on sailing trips, and he ultimately went on several voyages.
 The scout ship was a motorcruiser named the SS Sbank, and the Sea Scout council about this time also received the gift of a yacht from the Trans-Pacific yacht race.
 This second ship was a large two-masted schooner some 40- to 45-feet long, and Dad was able to sail on it as well.
 He was in Sea Scouts for about two years, then dropped out in the summer of 1941 right about the time that he had a motorcycle accident.

-Youth Accidents - Dad fractured his skull in the 10th grade, which was probably in the spring of 1941 when he would have been about 16-years old.
-He had been given a ride in a touring car after a hike up in the rain forest near his house, and he was riding on the bumper of the car when he fell off onto the street and hit his head.
+Youth Accidents - Dad fractured his skull in the 9th grade on the weekend of April 13, 1940 when he was 15-years old.
+He had been given a ride by 19-year old Wilbur Choy in a touring car after hiking in the rain forest near his house, and he was riding on the bumper of the car on Tantalus Drive when he fell off onto the street and hit his head.
 He also ruptured his left eardrum, which resulted in a 25% to 30% loss in hearing on that side.

 He was in the hospital for about two weeks under the care of a Dr. Cloward, who warned him that the injury might result in an attitude change.
 When Dad came out of the hospital, he only had six weeks remaining to finish school, but his grades went down, so he dropped out.
 His intent at first was to go back to school when it started up again in the Fall, but he never did, which meant that he never graduated from High School.